It’s the last day of the year.

 Yes, you can but…

-If you withdraw before 62 years old, you have to pay a 5% penalty on your withdrawal, and the withdrawal is fully subjected to ordinary income tax.
-If you withdraw after the designated withdraw period, there will be no penalty.
+If you withdraw before 62 years old, you have to pay a 5% penalty on your withdrawal, and the withdrawal is entirely subjected to ordinary income tax.
+If you withdraw after the designated withdrawal period, there will be no penalty.

-You will have to withdraw finish your wealth within 10 years.
-If you purchase an annuity with your SRS, this 10-year restriction is not imposed on it.
+You will have to withdraw finish your wealth within ten years.
+If you purchase an annuity with your SRS, this 10-year restriction is not imposed.

 Taking Action Today by Creating Our SRS Account to Hedge Our Withdrawal Age Risk

-I never felt the need to open an SRS account because due to my income level, and the tax relief that I had in the past, the tax that I eventually pay is a very small percentage of my total income.
+I never felt the need to open an SRS account because due to my income level and the tax relief that I had in the past, the tax that I eventually pay is a tiny percentage of my total income.

 I got a freaking feeling that they will extend the statutory retirement age.